New Jersey Immigration Lawyers

 - Family-Based Green Cards.
 If you are a spouse of a U.S. Citizen, an unmarried child under age 21 of a U.S. citizen, or the parent of a U.S. citizen who is 21 years of age, you may be entitled to qualify for a family-based green card.
 Other relatives may also qualify, but these relatives may be required to wait longer periods of time to receive a green card.
 It may be wise to speak to an immigration lawyer like the Law Office of Eric M. Mark in New Jersey before you apply for a green card under this category.
 Under current laws, individuals with certain criminal records, those who have overstayed a visa, or others who entered the country illegally may not qualify for immigration under this category.
 Applying when you do not qualify can put your current status at risk or can, in some cases, lead to deportation proceedings being triggered.
-This is why it is very important to speak to a qualified immigration lawyer at the Law Office of Eric M. Mark in New Jersey as soon as possible.
+This is why it is very important to speak to a qualified New Jersey immigration attorney at the Law Office of Eric M. Mark as soon as possible.

 - Employment-Based Green Card.
-If you have extraordinary abilities in the arts, sciences, athletics, education, or business, are a skilled worker with an advanced degree, or are a physician, you may qualify for an employment-based green card.
+If you have extraordinary abilities in the arts, sciences, athletics, education, or illness, are a skilled worker with an advanced degree, or are a physician, you may qualify for an employment-based green card.
 Individuals may also apply for an employment-based green card if they plan to invest at least $1 million in a new venture that will hire at least 10 full-time employees.
 Employment-based green card applicants must meet strict qualifications.
 The Law Office of Eric M. Mark, an immigration lawyer in New Jersey, can review your circumstances and help you apply for this green card type if you qualify.

 - Green Cards for Refugees and Asylum-Seekers.
 If you have been approved for asylum or refugee status, you may be able to receive your green card one year after your application has been approved.